jabirulabs/AI-BG-Remover-privacy-policy-/Privacy_Policy.md

 **2. How We Use Information:**
 We use the collected information to:
-Provide core features (e.g., remove image background) Improve the performance and reliability of the App Detect and fix technical issues
+Provide core features (e.g., remove image background).
+Improve the performance and reliability of the App.
+Display personalized advertisements via Google AdMob.
+Detect and fix technical issues.

 **3. Data Storage and Sharing:**
 The images you upload are processed on our secure server and may be temporarily stored only for processing.
 They are not shared, sold, or used for any other purpose.